elixir-gettext/gettext/README.md

 `.po` are text-based files and can be edited directly by translators.
 Some may even use existing tools for managing them, such as [Poedit][poedit] or [poeditor.com][poeditor.com].

-Finally, because translations are based on strings, your source code does not lose readability as you still see literal strings, like `gettext("here is an example")`, instead of paths like `translate("some.path.convention")`.
+Finally, because messages are based on strings, your source code does not lose readability as you still see literal strings, like `gettext("here is an example")`, instead of paths like `translate("some.path.convention")`.

 Read the [documentation for the `Gettext` module][docs-gettext-module] for more information on locales, interpolation, pluralization, and other features.

 ## Workflow

-Gettext is able to automatically extract translations from your source code, alleviating developers and translators from the repetitive and error-prone work of maintaining translation files.
+Gettext is able to automatically extract messages from your source code, alleviating developers and translators from the repetitive and error-prone work of maintaining message files.

-When extracted from source, translations are placed into `.pot` files, which are template files.
-Those templates files can then be merged into translation files for each specific locale your application is being currently translated to.
+When extracted from source, messages are placed into `.pot` files, which are template files.
+Those templates files can then be merged into message files for each specific locale your application is being currently translated to.

 In other words, the typical workflow looks like this:

   1. Add `gettext` calls to your source code.
-No need to touch translation files at this point as Gettext will return the given string if no translation is
+No need to touch message files at this point as Gettext will return the given string if no message is
      available:

      ```elixir